What to dig out of your pantry and refrigerator:

 1/2 cup organic dried cranberries

-2 Tbs. raw honey
+2 Tbs. raw honey or maple syrup

 1/2 tsp.
 Vietnamese cinnamon